youssefdhouib/cercina_company_landing-page/README.md

 Replace `your_video_id` in the URL with the ID of your YouTube video.

-## Contributing

-Contributions are welcome!
-To contribute to this project, follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/awesome-feature`)
-3. Commit your changes (`git commit -m 'Add awesome feature'`)
-4. Push to the branch (`git push origin feature/awesome-feature`)
-5. Open a Pull Request

 ## Contact

 For any questions or feedback, feel free to contact me at [dhouibyoussef222@gmail.com](mailto:dhouibyoussef222@gmail.com).